chm-diederichs/minisign/README.md

  -Q                pretty quiet mode, only print the trusted comment - overrides quiet mode -f                force.
 Combined with -G, overwrite a previous key pair -v                display version number
+ -X                read password directly into secure buffer, note that input will not be hidden
 ```

+### Security issue

+When generating keys and signing documents a password is required to retrieve the secret key.
+In order to suppress the password input being displayed, this input is read from `stdin` as a string before being passed into a secure buffer and therefore exists in memory.

+This can be suppressed using the `--secure` flag, but note that the password input will not be hidden in the terminal window.

 ## API